 Kidneys can become scarred or even shrink in size.

-Diabetes is a disease where the body is not producing enough insulin to break down the sugar from the food we eat.
+Diabetes is a disease where the body isn’t producing enough insulin to break down the sugar from the food we eat.
 The excess sugar (also known as glucose) remains in the bloodstream.
 High levels of glucose can damage the nephrons in your kidneys.
 This could lead to a condition called diabetic nephropathy.

-High blood pressure can also cause CKD.
 Over time, high blood pressure damages blood vessels throughout the body.
 The high pressure and stress from the blood vessels in the kidneys can damage the nephrons.

-Chronic kidney disease is a slow process.
+CKD is a slow process.
 Because CKD occurs over a long period of time (often years), you may not notice any symptoms until there is a significant loss of kidney function.
 This is why CKD is a silent, but devastating disease.

 CKD is treated by taking care of the underlying cause of the disease.
 This may slow the disease's progression.
-If you have been diagnosed with a kidney disease, high blood pressure or diabetes, your doctor may have you on medication to help control your illness.
+If you’ve been diagnosed with a kidney disease, high blood pressure or diabetes, your doctor may have you on medication to help control your illness.
 Your dietitian may have also placed you on a special diet that restricts sugar, sodium (salt), protein, phosphorus and potassium.

-If you would like to see a doctor who specializes in the care of kidneys, called a nephrologist, you can use DaVita's Find a kidney doctor tool to locate a nephrologist in your area.
+If you would like to see a doctor who specializes in the care of kidneys, called a nephrologist, you can use DaVita's Find a Kidney Doctor tool to locate a nephrologist in your area.

 This site is for informational purposes only and is not intended to be a substitute for medical advice from a physician.